David Kohl-USA TODAY Sports. Pictured: Andy Dalton

 Betting market: The line for this game finally opened on Saturday morning, leaving bettors just over 24 hours to get some action down.

-Baltimore initially opened at -4.5 at BookMaker, but quickly fell to -3.5.
+Baltimore initially opened at -4.5, but quickly fell to -3.5.
 About an hour later, the line bumped back up to -4.
 Last week, Baltimore was -5.5 on Westgate’s lookahead lines. — Mark Gallant

 Which team is healthier?
 Bengals